How I Work

 My style is warm, compassionate, and collaborative.
 I value my relationship with my clients as I believe that our bond of trust, caring, and collaboration effectively assist my client in their path of healing and thrive.

 I work holistically to help you heal and have a rich and full life.
-This means we'll focus on your overall health, including your mind, emotion, body, and soul, whether you're struggling with relationships, anxiety or depression, or teen issues.
+This means you'll be treated as a whole person, rather than solely focusing on a specific diagnosis.
+We'll focus on your overall health, including your mind, emotion, body, and soul, whether you're struggling with relationships, anxiety or depression, or teen issues.

 By engaging your mind, body, emotion and spirit in the process, you will develop a healthier sense of self as you access and understand your feelings to gain a sense of meaning in life.
 The goal is for you to experience greater self-love, self-acceptance, and freedom.

 My role is to act as your best ally and guide you through your healing journey.

 As you feel safe sharing your story with me, we'll explore your concerns and discuss how you'd like your life to be.

 I'll listen to you deeply, supporting you to try new strategies and apply them to your daily life.